rheedwahn/session-guardian/README.md

 ---

-**🎉 Status**: This extension is **production-ready** with comprehensive testing and professional development standards.
-All core features are stable and thoroughly tested.
+**🎉 Status**: This extension is **LIVE ON CHROME WEB STORE** with comprehensive testing and professional development standards.
+Successfully published and available to millions of Chrome users worldwide! 🚀